NervanaSystems/ngraph/README.md

 [**up to 45X**](https://ai.intel.com/ngraph-compiler-stack-beta-release/)
 performance boost when compared to native framework implementations.
-We've also seen performance boosts running workloads that are not included on the list of [Validated workloads], thanks to our powerful subgraph pattern matching.
+We've also seen performance boosts running workloads that are not included on the list of [Validated workloads], thanks to nGraph's powerful subgraph pattern matching.

-Additional work is also being done via [PlaidML] which will feature running compute for Deep Learning with GPU accleration.
-See our [Architecture and features] for what the stack looks like today and watch our [Release Notes] for recent changes.
+Additionally we have integrated nGraph with [PlaidML] to provide deep learning performance acceleration on Intel, nVidia, & AMD GPUs.
+More details on current architecture of nGraph stack can be found in [Architecture and features], and recent changes to the stack are explained in [Release Notes].

 ## What is nGraph Compiler?